mirkomil06/PromptViT-Percepta/README.md

 - Evaluation: **Accuracy** and **F1-score**.

 ### **2. Prompt-Tuning (VPT-Deep / VPT-Shallow)**
-*Planned for Weeks 4–5.*
+VPT-Shallow was successfully completed in **Week 4**, demonstrating a major accuracy improvement (+66.8% over baseline).
+Implementation of VPT-Deep is planned for **Weeks 5–6**.

 We integrate **Visual Prompt Tuning (VPT)** — a parameter-efficient alternative to full fine-tuning:

-- The ViT backbone is **frozen**
+- The ViT backbone is **fully frozen**
-- Learnable **prompt tokens** are prepended to transformer inputs
+- Learnable **prompt tokens** are prepended to the transformer input
 - Trainable parameters reduce from ~86M → **<1%**
-- Expected benefits:
+- Benefits of VPT include:
-  - Smaller memory footprint
+  - Much smaller memory footprint
-  - Faster training
+  - Faster and more stable training
-  - Comparable accuracy to full fine-tuning
+  - Accuracy competitive with (or exceeding) full fine-tuning
   - Better generalization on limited data

 ### **3. Explainability (Prompt-CAM & Attention Rollout)**